-These Peanut Butter Caramel Cookies with Chocolate Chips are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.
+These Caramel Chocolate Chip Cookies with Peanut Butter are soft chewy peanut butter cookies studded with chocolate chips and filled with caramel.

-This is probably the most delicious cookie recipe on my blog!
-This is saying something because I love cookies and have written several recipes.
+This is probably the most delicious cookie recipe on this blog!
 A close second is these Salted Pecan Chocolate Chip Cookies.

 Jump to: